setupyourskills/dew-catngo/README.md

 ## Usage

-You can launch the filtered or full category-based note picker using the built-in Neorg command:
+You can launch the filtered or full category-based note picker using the built-in Neorg command with arguments:

 ```
 :Neorg dew_catngo excluded